cscorley/dissertation/chapters/1_introduction/2_motivation.md

 involves combining an FLT to locate the features in source code and using change heuristics to select the correct developer [@Bird-etal_2011;
 @Corley-etal_2012; @Hossen-etal_2014].
-Any DIT relying on a TR-based FLT will exhibit the same issues as we described in the previous section.
+Any DIT relying on a TR-based FLT will exhibit the same issues as I described in the previous section.

-We would like to further adapt our vision for an accurate, easy-to-update FLT to a DIT.
-In this work, we propose a new methodology for DITs that is not necessarily based on the performance of an FLT.
-Again, our methodology is to extract a document for each changeset in the source code history and to train a TR model on the changeset documents.
-However, rather than using a heuristic-and-FLT-based approach, we choose to follow @Matter-etal_2009 and extract *developer profiles*: documents which describe all changes a developer has made on the project.
-We can then create an index of the developer profiles from the trained (changeset) model and skip all heuristics.
+I would like to further adapt my vision for an accurate, easy-to-update FLT to a DIT.
+In this work, I propose a new methodology for DITs that is not necessarily based on the performance of an FLT.
+Again, my methodology is to extract a document for each changeset in the source code history and to train a TR model on the changeset documents.
+However, rather than using a heuristic-and-FLT-based approach, I choose to follow @Matter-etal_2009 and extract *developer profiles*: documents which describe all changes a developer has made on the project.
+I can then create an index of the developer profiles from the trained (changeset) model and skip all heuristics.

 <!--